 Artist unknown.
 From Marconi Company, Marconi Jubilee 1897-1947 (Chelmsford, England: Marconi's Wireless Telegraph Company Limited, 1947) 17.

 At the appointed time each day his staff in Poldhu transmitted the Morse code letter "s" - three dots.
 This signal had been chosen as the most easily distinguished.
-On the 12 December Marconi pressed his ear to the telephone headset of his rudimentary receiver and successfully heard "pip, pip, pip" - 1700 miles from the transmitter.
+On the 12 December Marconi pressed his ear to the telephone headset of his rudimentary receiver and successfully heard "pip, pip, pip" - slightly more than 2100 miles from the transmitter.
 This demonstrated that transatlantic wireless communication was possible.
 While "ground waves" followed the curvature of the earth for only a short distance over the horizon, "sky waves" also bounced off the ionosphere in the upper atmosphere and returned to earth, which although unknown at the time, had allowed Marconi to demonstrate that radio communication over great distances was possible.

 From Marconi Company, Marconi Jubilee 1897-1947 (Chelmsford, England: Marconi's Wireless Telegraph Company Limited, 1947) 18.